microsoft/winget-cli/doc/specs/#163 - Dependencies.md

 ### Accessibility

-The Windows Package Manager has been built in such a way that screen readers will still provide audible output as the command is executed keepin the user informed of progress, warnings, and errors.
+The Windows Package Manager has been built in such a way that screen readers will still provide audible output as the command is executed keeping the user informed of progress, warnings, and errors.
 This should have no direct impact on accessibility.

 ### Security

-There should be no security impact directly, although we must remember that different sources may not gurantee the safety of packages.
+There should be no security impact directly, although we must remember that different sources may not guarantee the safety of packages.
 The Windows Package Manager community repository performs static and dynamic analysis, and in some cases additional manual validation before accepting a package.

 ### Reliability